 Over five hundred objects, paintings and sculptures of which 150 are listed with the Historical Monuments, are shown by a direct descendant of the Bonaparte family in their home which is listed with the Suplimentory Inventory of Hisoric Monuments (ISMH)

 THE NAPOLEON MUSEUM

 Visiting hours & prices

-July and august; visits at 3 p.m. and 5p.m. on reservation
+July and august; visits at 3 p.m. and 5p.m., closed on saturday

 September; visits on Thursdays and Sundays at 3 p.m.
 Open for the Heritage Days